NateSeymour/cofgifs/README.md

 ## Memory Usage

 Reduction of memory usage to the minimum while retaining performance is the main focus of this project.
-The ``cgif`` structure itself only consumes 56 bytes of memory, mostly pointers to specific areas of the GIF data itself.
+The ``cgif`` structure itself only consumes 28 (32-bit addressing) or 56 (64-bit addressing) bytes of memory, mostly pointers to specific areas of the
+GIF data itself.

 The render buffer is an array of 4 bytes per pixel.
 The extra byte is empty to help retain alignment of the pixels in memory for efficient access by the rendering code.